What Is Poetry?

 How Do I Get Started?

-Follow the download and installation instructions at URL.
-Make sure you use the curl method to download and install it.
+Follow the Poetry download and installation instructions.
+Make sure you use the recommended method to download and install it.
 Don’t use any of the other methods – I’ve never managed to get everything working when I’ve done that.
+If you're using PyCharm, it now has built-in support for Poetry.

 What Else Do I Need To Know?